 2. Count to ten slowly, take deep breaths, or listen to your favorite music.
 All three practices have calming effects on the body and mind that will allow you to gather your thoughts and distance yourself from your stress.

 3. Making sure to get enough sleep and eat well-balanced meals.
 Sleep and adequate nutrition are necessary for your body and mind to function at its best.
 Ever heard of the motto “put good in, get good out?”
 Properly preparing yourself to take on the day’s tasks will make them easier to handle, reducing the level of stress they produce.
-Learn more about what a healthy and balanced diet consists of here, and check here to find out if you are getting enough sleep, and if not, how to fix it.
+Learn more about what a healthy and balanced diet consists of here.

 4. Don’t spend time worrying about things that are out of your control, like what grade you will get on a test after you have taken it.
 Worrying about the uncontrollable only adds to whatever stress or anxiety you may already be feeling.
 Accept that all you can do is give your best effort (perfection doesn’t exist!), and be proud of whatever work you produce.